 Here’s Why LA’s Sestina Should Be Your New Go-To Wine, Pasta and Pizza Bar

-The stars of the SESTINA show is its pasta.
-Made from scratch daily, the selection is quite broad-ranging and includes some standouts like the Pumpkin Ravioli adorned in a brown butter sauce.
+The star of the SESTINA show is its pasta.
+Made from scratch daily, the selection is quite broad-ranging and includes some standouts like the pesto fusilli and the truffle tagliatelle. .
 You can also watch pasta being made through a glass window (on the Washington St. side of the building).
-Other “not pasta” items include traditional Italian fare reimagined to be completely vegan, like Caprese, arancini, focaccia with whipped almond-based ricotta, and an assortment of pizzas.
+Other “not pasta” items include traditional Italian fare reimagined to be completely vegan, like Caprese, arancini, and an assortment of pizzas.

 Sestina Keeps Dish Prices Under $20

 While some Kenney restaurants fetch a more fine-dining appropriate price point, SESTINA keeps dishes under $20.
 And even though the menu is not necessarily set up to be family-style, these plant-based masterpieces are begging to be shared.
 You can easily order a pizza, a few antipasti, and pasta to share and be pleasantly satiated.

 Sestina Serves Organic, Vegan Wine

 SESTINA, like all Kenney restaurants, has a carefully curated wine list.
 You’ll find a nice assortment of Italian wines, and some more regional, most of which are organic and/or biodynamic, and, of course, all vegan.
 With Downtown Culver City shutting down the main Culver City Blvd. corridor to traffic, restaurants have been able to set up string-lined tents in front of their buildings.
 SESTINA’s outdoor patio, and extended dining in the street-turned-secondary-patio, make dining comfortable and spacious.